stephen-quarshie/sample-java-multimodule-lambda/README.md

 # Sample Java Multi-Module Lambda Project

 ---
+This is a sample multi-module Java maven project for developing REST APIs with AWS Lambda.
+The instructions for running the application have currently only been tested on a Mac.

 ## Developer Setup
 Installations are available for Linux, Mac & Windows.
 Install the appropriate software for your operating system.